etf1/etf1.github.io/content/post/2021/architecture/kafka-message-scheduler/index.md

 # Introduction

 At MYTF1 we are in charge of publishing content to tf1.fr website.
-The contents are mainly videos, programs, and articles of the broadcasted programs on tf1 tv channel.
+The contents are mainly videos, programs, and articles of the broadcasted programs on TF1 TV channel.

 These contents are managed in the backend with a CMS (content management system), and the videos are transcoded with a video workflow.
 The MYTF1 website is a high-traffic website, so to expose this data, we are heavily relying on caching mechanisms such as redis, elasticsearch, cloudfront, etc ...